Wiredcraft/dashy/README.md

 ##Install these first!

+NodeJS & CouchDB

-NPM & Grunt must be installed, Ruby must be installed for the compass gem.
+Dev - Grunt must be installed, Ruby must be installed for the compass gem.
 Compass - `gem update && gem install compass`

 ##Start it up
+Read INSTALL.md for latest installation instructions

 1. Clone the repo
 2. `cd` into repo
 3. `npm install`
+4. `./install/dashr`
 4. `npm start`
 5. Go to `http://localhost:4000/`
-6. Optional: Open a new terminal window and run grunt when working on css
+6. Dev: Open a new terminal window and run grunt when working on css

 ##Known Bugs + To Do